Best Family-Friendly Restaurants with Play Areas in...

 Essential Items to Pack

 Even though these places cater to kids, a small parent bag of tricks is still wise.
-Socks are mandatory for C Market Cafe and a good idea for any indoor play structure.
+Socks are mandatory at Little Beans and a good idea for any indoor play structure.
 Pack a water bottle for your child, as playing is thirsty work, and you may not want to buy multiple drinks.
 Hand sanitizer and wet wipes are non-negotiable for cleaning hands before eating, especially after play.
 For outdoor venues, sunscreen and hats are important.
 A change of clothes for young children is never a bad idea, especially if there's a water feature nearby (not at these specific spots, but in general).

 Having these items turns potential crises into minor inconveniences.